Applicability of Export Controls

 Do export control laws apply to me?

-U.S. export control laws govern the transfer of controlled information, items and technologies to foreign countries and foreign persons for national security purposes.
+U.S. export control laws govern the transfer of controlled items and information/technologies to foreign countries and foreign persons for national security purposes.
 The regulations also seek to further U.S. foreign policy through the administration of trade and economic sanctions.
-Export control regulations can control everything from technology and data to economic transactions and business partnerships.
+Export regulations can control everything from physical items, technology, and data to economic transactions and business partnerships, including certain domestic activities.
 The University’s Policy on Export Controls states that all individuals or entities acting on behalf of the University must comply with all United States export control laws and regulations.

-The UNC-Chapel Hill Export Compliance Program supports University activities and operations by conducting compliance reviews for certain domestic and international activities.
+The UNC-Chapel Hill Export Compliance Program supports University operations by conducting compliance reviews for controlled activities.
 See the University Export Compliance Manual for additional details.
-View the Export Compliance at a Glance for International and Domestic Activities quick reference card to see a summary of where our program interacts with University operations and activities.
+View the Export Compliance in Research quick reference card to see a summary of where our program interacts with University operations and activities.

 How can an export occur?

-• Physically sending export controlled items to a foreign country – e.g. international shipping.
+• Physically sending export-controlled items to a foreign country (international shipping).

-• Transporting (including hand carrying) export-controlled technology to a foreign destination – this includes University laptops taken for international travel.
+• Hand-carrying export-controlled items to a foreign destination; this includes University laptops and other electronic devices taken on international travel.

-• Transmitting or accessing export-controlled information or software electronically or digitally to a foreign country or foreign person.
+• Transmitting export-controlled information or software electronically or digitally to a foreign location or foreign person, or accessing them from a foreign location.

 • Use of export-controlled technology on behalf or for the benefit of a foreign person or foreign country.

-• Deemed export – Disclosure or transfer of export-controlled items (including technology and information) to a foreign entity or individual within the U.S. is deemed to be an export to the home country of the foreign person.
-May occur by such means as:
+• Deemed export – disclosure or transfer of export-controlled technology or software source code to a foreign individual or entity within the U.S. is deemed to be an export to the individual’s or entity’s home country.
+May occur via:

 Who can have access to export-controlled technology/information?

-U.S. persons may have unrestricted access, for the purpose of export control regulations, to export-controlled technology/information.
-A U.S. person is a U.S. citizen, “green card” holder, asylee or refugee designations, incorporated to do business in the U.S.
+U.S. persons may have unrestricted access to export-controlled technology or information.
+A U.S. person is a U.S. citizen, permanent resident (“green card” holder), protected person, or an entity incorporated to do business in the U.S.

-A foreign person may not be able to have access to export-controlled technology or information.
-The University’s Export Compliance Office should be consulted before granting access or sharing export-controlled technology or data with a foreign national or foreign entity.
+A foreign person may not be able to have access to export-controlled technology or information without an export license.
+The University’s Export Compliance Office should be consulted before granting access or sharing export-controlled technology or information with a foreign national or foreign entity.